danielballan/photomosaic/README.md

 ### Photomosaics with curved edges (masked images)

-### Basic masks
+#### Simple cut-outs

-Open a black-and-white image and pass it to partition.
+Create a black-and-white image the same size and your target image.
+White areas will be kept, and black areas will be masked.
+Open the image and pass it to ``partition``.
 Color images work too; they will just be converted.

     mask_img = pm.open('mask.jpg')
-    tiles = pm.partition(img, (10, 10), depth=4, mask=mask_img)
+    tiles = pm.partition(img, (10, 10), mask=mask_img)

 Tiles that fall wholly in the black area of the mask will be left blank.
-Tiles that straddle the edge, containing some white and some non-white, will forced to subdivide (up to the limit set by depth, as above).
-The subdivided tiles create a smooth-ish edge along the mask.
+Of course, small tiles are better for tracing a curved edge.
+When you invoke multiscale tiling along with the mask, small tiles will fill in along the edge.
+Any tiles that straddle the edge of the mask, containing some white and some non-white, are forced to subdivide -- down to the limit set by depth, as above.

+    tiles = pm.partition(img, (10, 10), mask=mask_img, depth=4)

-To examine the effect before you proceed to crank through ``analyze()`` and ``mosaic()``, you can easily assemble the original tiles.
+To examine the effect before you proceed with ``analyze()`` and ``mosaic()``, you can easily assemble the original tiles.

     pm.assemble_tiles(tiles)